violetto-rose/violetto-rose.github.io/UI-UX/tutorials/chat-app-redesign.md

 ![Final Wireframe](images/chat-app-redesign/wireframe.png)

-Here's the revised document with improved grammar, clarity, and readability:

 ## 3. Designing

 We're going to need icons for designing this interface.
 The easiest way to get icons is by using plugins in Figma.